 Collections from non-profit cultural heritage organizations including libraries, historical societies, museums, archives and educational institutions will be included in SCDL based on the criteria outlined below.
 Other non-profit organizations with unique digital materials relating to South Carolina history and culture may submit collections for consideration as well.

-- Either collections and/or materials should be in the public domain or permission to digitize the collection must have been granted.
+- Collections and/or materials should be in the public domain or permission to digitize the collection must have been granted.

-- The content of proposed collections should be of interest to South Carolina educators and learners, in accordance with the mission of the SCDL.
+- Content of proposed collections should be of interest to South Carolina educators and learners, in accordance with the mission of the SCDL.

-- The material should be unique and not available through other SCDL participants or in other collections on the Internet.
+- Material should be unique and not available through other SCDL participants or in other collections on the Internet.